Perspective | You have the right to film police. Here’s how to do it effectively — and safely.

 It can be very difficult to remain silent while something terrible is happening in front of you, but it can also be useful to think of yourself more as a detached observer than an advocate.

 “When you look at successful citizen recordings, what do they have in common?
-They didn’t interfere,” says Parker.
+They didn’t interfere,” Parker says.
 “I have seen so many videos that otherwise would have been quite compelling but the video became about the argument between the officer and the citizen.”

 4. Lock down your phone